Hypnotherapy, who is it really for? And will it work on me?

 So does it really work?
 Yes; cognitive hypnotherapy really does work, and I can give you many examples of people who have changed their habits, changed their lives, and removed something from their lives that may have been holding them back.

-As a great mentor of mine once said (and I truly believe this):
+As a great mentor of mine once said (and I truly believe this): "A problem is only a problem if it’s a problem to you!"

-Cognitive hypnotherapy… it just works!
+Cognitive hypnotherapy… It just works!